electron/electron/docs/api/menu.md

 Each `Menu` consists of multiple [`MenuItem`](menu-item.md)s and each `MenuItem` can have a submenu.

-### Instance Events

-Objects created with `new Menu` or returned by `Menu.buildFromTemplate` emit the following events:

 ## Examples

 The `Menu` class is only available in the main process, but you can also use it